MesserLab/SLiM/treerec/implementation.md

 - `tables.individuals`:

-    * who's in the table: REMEMBERED and/or ALIVE
+    * who's in the table: ALIVE and/or REMEMBERED and/or (if node exists) RETAINED
-    * flags: everyone is REMEMBERED and/or ALIVE
+    * flags: everyone is ALIVE and/or REMEMBERED and/or RETAINED
     * reordered by ReorderIndividualTable so that order matches currently alive ones

 - `tables.nodes`:

-    * NODE_IS_SAMPLE flag: if they are REMEMBERED and/or ALIVE
+    * NODE_IS_SAMPLE flag: if they are REMEMBERED and/or ALIVE, or all nodes since the last simplification if output has been done with simplify=F
     * individual column: if they are REMEMBERED and/or ALIVE
     * time: (current generation - birth generation)